jamietre/iter8/README.md

 /// merged.toArray() =  ['foo:', 'bar:FOO', 'baz:FOO', 'fizz:BAR']
 ```

-#### joinOn(leftKeyCallback, rightKeyCallback)
+#### on(leftCallback, [rightCallback])

+Specify keys to use when performing operations that involve merging two sequences.
+This is valid only when it immediately follows one of these operations:

+* except
+* intersect
+* union
+* leftJoin

-Specify keys to use when joining two sequences.
-Only valid following a `leftJoin` clause.
-The two callbacks will be invoked against items from the left and right sequences, respectively, and should return a value that will be used to join against.
+The two callbacks will be invoked against items from the left and right sequences, respectively, and should return a value that will be used to perform a set or join operation.

 ```Javascript
 let seq1 = [